borisPMC/Household_Robot/README.md

 # Proactive Human-Robot Collaborative Service Robot System

-**An Interdiscplinary Capstone Project hosted by the Faculty of Engineering, Hong Kong Polytechnic University**
+**An Interdisciplinary Final-Year Project hosted by Faculty of Engineering, Hong Kong Polytechnic University.**

 Our proposed proactive robot serving Hong Kong elderly people in a household.
 The robot can grab objects and deliver them to the user based on the given audio command.
 As a proof of concept, four medicines are currently supported, including ACE Inhitbitor, Metformin, Atorvastatin, and Amitriptyline.

 ## About this repository
 The deployment scripts includes main.py and all scripts in _modules_ folder.
+After setting up everything (hardware, SDKs), run _main.py_.

-The _legacy_codes_ contains scripts and related files during the development stage, and it may seems outdated and messy.
+The _legacy_codes_ contains scripts and documents during the development stage and may be outdated and messy.
+These scripts are unexpected to be called when running the system.

 ## System Architecture
 ![System Architecture for the Household robot](asset/sys_arch.jpg)